rendiffdev/ffmpeg-api/docs/API.md

 - 1000 requests/hour
 - 10 concurrent jobs

-These can be configured in the KrakenD gateway configuration.
+Rate limits are configurable through environment variables and can be adjusted based on your API key tier.

 ## Webhooks